-Field or Button Description dd [button] Click to add additional Python reports.
-Advanced Report 1 hrough 5 drop-down box] Use the drop-down lists to select currently-defined functions used to define the report calculations and output.
-Available Scripts group box] Lists the available reports and provides the option to add, replace, edit, or remove reports.
-Dverlay samples (if hown) [check box] Use to overlay samples as defined by the function. hown) [check box] buttons not listed in this table, see Common Fields and B tons on page 2 - 4.
+Field or Button Description Advanced Report 1 through 5 [drop-down box] Use the drop-down lists to select currently-defined functions used to define the report calculations and output.
+Available Scripts [group box] Lists the available reports and provides the option to add, replace, edit, or remove reports.
+Overlay samples (if shown) [check box] Use to overlay samples as defined by the function.

+For fields and buttons not listed in this table, see Common Fields and Buttons on page 2 - 4.